JPMorgan Chase raises annual fee on popular Sapphire credit card

-NEW YORK (Reuters) - JPMorgan Chase & Co (JPM.N) is raising the price for its popular Chase Sapphire Reserve card by as much as $100 a year, according to bank’s cardholder agreement.
+NEW YORK, Jan 8 (Reuters) - JPMorgan Chase & Co is raising the price for its popular Chase Sapphire Reserve card by as much as $100 a year, according to bank’s cardholder agreement.

 The travel rewards card, which launched in 2016, will now come with an annual fee of between $450 and $550.